mrdoob/three.js/threejs/lessons/threejs-backgrounds.md

 {{{example url="../threejs-background-equirectangularmap.html" }}}

-Using equirectagular images requires more complicated shaders and so is slower than using cubemaps.
-Fortunately it's easy to convert from an equirectangular image to a cubemap.
+Rather than do it at load time you can also convert an equirectangular image to a cubemap beforehand.
 [Here's a site that will do it for you](https://matheowis.github.io/HDRI-to-CubeMap/).